Every Day

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Rhiannon makes the active choice to believe A and meet them the next day, despite the impossibility of the situation.
 She commits to exploring this relationship, crossing from her ordinary world into the fantastical reality of loving someone without a fixed body., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: A inhabits a body they can stay in for an extended time, and Rhiannon believes they've found a solution.
+The analysis reveals that this crucial beat False victory: A inhabits a body they can stay in for an extended time, and Rhiannon believes they've found a solution.
 They have their most romantic, hopeful moment at a party, feeling like a normal couple.
 But this raises stakes - now there's hope for permanence, making the impossibility more painful., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, A inhabits a body that lives far away, making them realize they can't control staying near Rhiannon.
 The dream of their relationship dies.
 A tells Rhiannon they have to let each other go because their love is causing pain and disrupting lives.
-Rhiannon is heartbroken, losing the only person who truly saw her., indicates the protagonist at their lowest point.
+Rhiannon is heartbroken, losing the only person who truly saw her., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Rhiannon has a realization: loving A taught her to see beyond the surface, to value the soul over the body.
 She decides to find A one more time, not to hold on, but to properly say goodbye and honor what they shared.
 She integrates her lesson about authentic love., demonstrating the transformation achieved throughout the journey.